phetsims/plinko-probability/doc/implementation-notes.md

 # Plinko Probability - implementation notes

+## Terminology

+- Galton board, or "the board" - the triangular area
+- hopper - the thing above the center of the board
+- hopper mode buttons - the radio buttons to the right of the hopper on the Lab screen
+- balls - the spheres that fall out of the hopper and bounce around on the board
+- pegs - the things that the balls bounce off of on the board
+- bins - the cylinders below the board, where balls stack up
+- histogram - the graph below the board (occupies same space as bins)
+- histogram mode buttons - the buttons to the left of the histogram, above the eraser button
+- statistics panel - on the Lab screen, the panel that can be expanded/collapsed to show statistics
+- play mode buttons - the radio buttons to the right of the green Play button

+## Overview

 The Galton Board is created with all of the possible pegs.
 Each of the pegs is given a row and a column and are evenly spaced.
 The peg separation is determined by the number of rows displayed.
+The display of pegs is optimized by using CanvasNode, see PegsNode.

 There is a Ball object with the knowledge of its position and intended position.
 When an ball instance is created we generate a probability for a path.